nathanMcL/nathanMcL.github.io/ReadMe.md

 ### Index

 - This site is not supposed to be glamorous or modern. <br>
-- I started the 508 accessibility standards on the index page.
-I haven't tested it with ANDI yet, and I want to be done with the framework for the entire website first.
-The 508 standards will require me to make this entire website reconfigure in such a way that will re-design (I don't like this phrasing, not sure how to appraoch this concept (In words)) the visual look and behavior of how the website pages currently function.<br>
+- I started learning about the 508 accessibility standards (Certification).<br>
+On the index page.
+I haven't tested it with ANDI yet.<br> I want to be done with the framework for all the web pages first.
+The 508 standards will require me to reconfigure this entire website in a way that redesigns (I'm not sure how to phrase this concept) the visual look and behavior of how the website pages currently function.<br>

 This is totally fine because I made my website crazy and fun for a reason.
-Once I implement 508 accessibility standards, I think visually explaining the standards will help reinforce my learning of these standards.<br>
+Once I implement the 508 accessibility standards, I think visually explaining the standards will help reinforce my learning of these standards.<br>

+---
 (04/13/2025.1000)

 Thinking of ways to display my mind map...<br>

+---
+(04/15/2025.1230)<br>

+The way I use the `Mind Map` is to visualize the block of functions, for instance:<br>

+    - Moving: Map functions that have moving elements.

+    - Interacting: Map functions that have interacting elements.

+    - Linking: Map *out-going* links (links navigating away from the website)

+The `Mind Map` is just a wireframe diagram, a visual representation of the functions associated with each webpage.<br>
+The important thing to me is that it helps me understand the individual functions or processes that are happening on the webpage.<br>

+Funky on my `Mind Map`:
+I just had an idea...<br>
+I think using the same method of displaying the `Readme.md` (write-up notes).<br>
+After scrolling down past the *thoughts* (Blog) *write-up notes*, I could create a simple screen scrollable & zoom(+/-), read only...<br>
+Display of the `Mind Map`.

+    - Scrollable, Zoom(+/-), Read only
+    - Responsive design sizes
+    - Accessibility
+    (I'm not sure how this will work yet.
+There are lines and shapes leading to and from entities.)

+---

 #### Index: Accessibility (04/13/2025.1000)

 On the Index page.
-I am thinking of how to implement a *voice-over* in such a way to "show" (terminology) how a visually impaired user might interact with a web page (without having the non-visually impaired user download software).<br>
+I am thinking of how to implement a *voice-over* in such a way to "show" (terminology) how a visually impaired user might interact with a web page (without having the non-visually impaired user donwload software).<br>

-(04/14/2025.1230) <br>
---- <br>
-I think this helps me better understand how people interact with content, even though I might not be able to apply the appropriate accessibility standard representation to these pages... <br>
---- <br>

-I have used AI-generated voice scripts, which would be a fun challenge to implement.<br>
+I have used AI-voice scripts, that would be a fun challenge to implement.<br>
-For "display" purposes, I think I will just obscure my voice (Ahh! that's team too much. lol) and read the Index page *text* Elements:<br>
+For "display" purposes I think I will just obsure my voice (Ahh! thats team too much. lol) and read the Index page *text* Elements:<br>

 Example: <br>